 - Was the business sold to an independent third party before the decision to wind up?

-Some working examples
+Some working examples to illustrate

 In order to better understand its guidelines, HMRC gives the following helpful examples: